-Pakistani officials say the killing of Pakistani Taliban leader Hakimullah Mehsud in a U.S. drone strike jeopardizes pending peace talks with the group.
+Pakistan has denounced the killing of Pakistani Taliban leader Hakimullah Mehsud in a U.S. drone strike, saying it jeopardizes pending peace talks with the militant group.

 Pakistani and U.S. officials have confirmed Mehsud was killed in the attack.

-There have been conflicting reports about whether the Pakistani Taliban has chosen a new leader.
-Some reports say the group's second in command, Khan Said, also known as Sajna, was promoted during a meeting Saturday.
-Others quote Taliban spokesmen saying this had not happened, but that a new leader will be chosen within a few days.
+It is unclear if the Pakistani Taliban has chosen a new leader.
+Some reports say the group's second in command, Khan Said, also known as Sajna, was promoted on Saturday.
+Others quote Taliban spokesmen saying a new leader will be chosen within a few days.

 The 34-year-old Mehsud took over the Pakistani Taliban in 2009 when its previous head was killed, also by a drone strike.